QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

     Econ1.compute_sequence(x0, ts_length=100)

-:cite:`rosen1994cattle` use the model to understand the sources of recurrent cycles in total cattle stocks
+:cite:`rosen1994cattle` use the model to understand the sources of recurrent cycles in total cattle stocks.

 Plotting :math:`y_t` for a simulation of their model shows its ability to generate cycles in quantities